-Prior to March 2020, less than 10% of State employees worked remotely.
-Several agencies were participating in the state’s telework program, with some employees teleworking on specific days while other employees worked from virtual offices.
+Prior to March 2020, fewer than 10% of State employees worked remotely.
+Several agencies participated in the State’s telework program, with some employees teleworking on specific days while other employees worked from virtual offices.

 Today’s technology means work happens anywhere, everywhere, and around the clock.
 Arizona is leading the way among state governments by embracing a culture of remote work.
 Removing the requirements to report to a physical location (when possible) affords more work/life flexibility, increases employee satisfaction and productivity, and results in better service to the citizens of Arizona.

-As of August 2021, 40% percent of State of Arizona employees worked remotely, either full-time from a virtual office or on a periodic telecommuting schedule.
+As of April 2023, 15,829 employees, 41% percent of the State of Arizona workforce, worked remotely, either full-time from a virtual office or on a periodic telecommuting schedule.
 Spurred by the COVID-19 pandemic, what started as an emergency response in March 2020 quickly proved to be a successful pilot.
 Based on this early success, Arizona set a course to create a new culture, one built on trust, accountability, flexibility, and improved service to its citizens.

 Results: Saving Space and Consolidating Services to Streamline Productivity

 With this increase in remote work, the State of Arizona has been able to consolidate its physical footprint, vacate rented office buildings, and re-locate agencies that do similar work into combined workspaces that increase collaboration and better serve constituents.